eralpship/web-dev-workshop/docs/fetch-data.md

    };
 ```

+We need to add `async` before the function definition so that we can use the `await` keyword.
+Async-Await is a concept in javascript which allows us to wait for things to happen.
+Here we will wait for our api call to respond.

 Remember to replace your api key in the url.
-When you save and check `localhost:8000`.
-Reveal javascript developer console.
+Save, check `localhost:8000` and reveal the javascript developer console.
 Click on any city.
 You should see a log in the console.
-It might look like `city search data [{…}]` click on `[{…}]` to expand it.
+It might look like `city search data [{…}]`, click on `[{…}]` to expand it.
-You should see the values we were expecting.
+You should see the values as expected.

 Let's dig out the city key we received from the response json data.